 The development of the latter, in particular, was a big breakthrough.
 “The layer of foam creates a canvas on the bathwater,” Jack explains, “and that means that you can visually display a set of colours.
 My background is in graphic design and so I work in a very visual way, looking at introducing colour combinations, lustres and glitter.
 The surface of the water became a new canvas: a layer of foam you could visually display a set of colours on.
 It felt like creating a firework display.”

 Stepping up the game once more with Jelly Bombs in 2017, the inventors combined beautifully vivid colours with ingredients like sodium alginate to satisfy all skin needs and bring further texture to your soak.
-These quirky Jelly Bombs also added an extra tactile layer to your #BathArt canvas, meaning customers were able to explore the syrupy quality of sodium alginate in obsidian Secret Arts, dreamy The Big Sleep and zingy Marmalade, and enjoy added benefits to the skin.
-Jack explains: “Sodium alginate is from algae, it’s softening because it’s a seaweed.
+These quirky Jelly Bombs also added an extra tactile layer to your #BathArt canvas, meaning customers were able to explore the syrupy quality of sodium alginate in obsidian Secret Arts and dreamy The Big Sleep, and enjoy added benefits to the skin.
+Jack explains: “Sodium alginate is from algae - it’s softening because it’s a seaweed.
 You put it in the water and it creates a layer of jelly; it actually softens the water so you end up with super soft skin.”